phbits/WebsiteFailedLogins/README.md

 ## Basic or Windows Authentication ##

 1. Identifying failed logins when Basic or Windows authentication is used requires checking the HTTP response code only.
 A user is not redirected to a logon page such is the case when using Forms authentication.
 Thus, a client can initiate the logon process by requesting any resource within the website/application.
 If this same website/application has a resource secured to a smaller subset of users, an already authenticated user could trigger an alert by attempting to access the more secure resource they don't have permission to view.

 > EXAMPLE: suppose a website requires an authenticated user.
-This same website has a folder '/Management' which should only be accessible by those in the Management group.
+This same website has a folder '/Management' which has stricter permissions; only accessible by those in the Management group.
 A non-management authenticated user will get an HTTP 401 when requesting a resource in that directory.
-Repeated attempts to '/Management' could trigger an alert.
+Repeated requests to '/Management', for an image or similar resource, could trigger an alert.

 2. Another scenario is an HTTP client that doesn't recognize the authentication header.
 Thereby making request after request resulting in an HTTP 401 and the `cs-username` being logged as `NULL`.

 # Investigating Results #